bbauska/meta-react-basics/README.md

 and JavaScript that you can use to generate dynamic content inside your functional components.

-Finally, you explore the concepts of rendering and trans piling.
+Finally, you explored the concepts of rendering and trans piling.

-If you\'d like to learn about these concepts in more detail.

-There\'s a link to an additional reading at the end of this lesson.
+If you\'d like to learn about these concepts in more detail, there\'s a link to an additional reading at the end of this lesson.

-<h2>12.
-Creating React components</h2>
+# 11. Creating React components

-In this video, you will further explore the concepts of components in React and learn how to create a component from scratch.
+In this section (11), you will further explore the concepts of components in React and learn how to create a component from scratch.

 You\'ll be introduced to the concept of the export statements and how components can be used to create reusable blocks of code.